-A lot of research has been done to determine if there are links between cancer risk and certain foods.
-When isolated in a lab, some food components and chemicals have been shown to increase cancer risk, but these results are difficult to recreate in human populations, making the connection difficult, if not impossible, to prove.
+A lot of research has explored the possible link between cancer risk and certain foods.
+While some food components and chemicals have been shown to increase cancer risk in lab settings, these findings are difficult to reproduce in human populations.

-Ultra-processed foods often have multiple added ingredients, like stabilizers, preservatives, artificial colors and flavors, or foaming, bulking, or gelling agents.
-Examples include sugary cereals, soft drinks, baking mixes, hot dogs, frozen dinners, packaged bread, chips, cookies, and spreads like margarine or cream cheese.
+Ultra-processed foods contain multiple added ingredients, such as stabilizers, preservatives, artificial colors and flavors, or bulking and gelling agents.
+Examples include sugary cereals, soft drinks, baking mixes, frozen dinners, packaged bread, and processed spreads.

-Ultra-processed foods have been extensively studied and are known to contribute to many health problems, including cancer.
-One meta-analysis determined that a diet high in ultra-processed foods could raise the risk by as much as 10 percent for several types of cancer, including pancreatic cancer, colorectal cancer, and breast cancer.
+Studies show that these foods can contribute to a range of health problems — including cancer.
+One analysis found that a diet high in ultra-processed foods may raise the risk of several types of cancer, including pancreatic, colorectal, and breast cancers.

 Processed meats are those that have been flavored or preserved by fermentation, curing, salting, smoking, or adding chemicals.
 Some examples include ham, bacon, sausages, hot dogs, salami, pepperoni, beef jerky, and deli meats.
 Some research suggests that these foods can increase cancer risk because of the nitrates and nitrites used as preservatives.
 For example, studies have found that nitrates and nitrites were positively associated with breast and prostate cancer risks and that increased consumption of processed meats may lead to a higher risk of colon cancer.
 Processed meats have also been associated with increased risks of lung cancer.